In a Nutshell:

 Visit Check List

-- RSVP via registration link and emailed password to reserve your spot.
+- RSVP using the link and password emailed to you.

 - Complete the Liability Waiver.

-- Get to know the Geography faculty and their specialties within the Geography program.
+- Get to know the program faculty and their research specialties.
 There will be plenty of opportunities to ask questions.

 - Dress code for the weekend is casual or office casual.
 Bring cold-weather clothing and footwear for exploring the Tahoe region.

 - Use the hashtag #MyGradventure on Instagram or Twitter during your visit to share your University and Reno discoveries with the group.